-PIANO PROFICIENCY
+PIANO PROFICIENCY EXAM

-All music majors are required to pass the Piano Proficiency exam, which is an assessment of keyboard skills that the student will find invaluable to his/her future as a musician-whether a teacher, performer, church musician or in some other capacity in the music business.
+All music majors and minors are required to pass the Piano Proficiency exam, which is an assessment of keyboard skills the student will find invaluable to his/her future as a musician-whether as a teacher, performer, church musician or in some other music-related capacity.
 The Piano Proficiency exam consists of major and minor scales, major and minor arpeggios, primary progressions, harmonization, transposition, score reading, sight-reading, and a solo performance (not from memory).
+All music major and minors are required to be enrolled in piano instruction until the Piano Proficiency exam is passed.

-The Piano Proficiency exam is held during the last week of classes each semester.
-Students may elect to perform the entire exam or selected items during this time.
-The entire exam must be completed in order for the student to be eligible for graduation.
+The Piano Proficiency exam is offered in the middle of the semester and during finals week.
+Students may elect to perform the entire exam or selected skills during this time.
+The entire Piano Proficiency exam (15 points) must be passed in order for the student to be eligible for Registration in MUS 431 (Senior Recital class) and for graduation.